 So since you’re listening to this, you won’t be able to see the visualisation of the framework.
 It’s over in the shownotes, in all its glorious simplicity, if you ever wanted to see it.
 But imagine four segments of a circle, surrounding an inner core.

 Because it all starts with the very heart of your brand.
-Your brand core consists of:
+Your brand base consists of:

 The four segments that surround the brand core: